owencmiller/personal-website/README.md

 # personal-website
 My personal website with contact and project information.
-Background and concept by Hieu Lam (lamhieu.info).
+Animations by Hieu Lam (lamhieu.info).
 Let me know if you have any suggestions, or just submit a PR!
 Thanks!

 ### Tech
-This website uses React with styled-components.
+This website uses ReactJS with styled-components.